 How to Make DIY Texture Paste

 A Joyful Hello to all my Graphics Fairy friends!
 It’s Rebecca E. Parsons sharing an easy and inexpensive Mixed Media tutorial with you – How to Make DIY Texture Pastes!
 As you will soon learn, this is a delightful duo of product hacks of Heavy Gel Medium and Soft Texture Paste that will prove useful in so many ways.
-Plus, it will save you $$.
+Plus, it will save you Money!
 We will, of course, be using some delightful Graphics Fairy holiday images and making them extra special, but you can use the textures however you like.

 I have included a Free Printable Stencil to make the extra easy projects.
 This is truly a fun family project to enjoy doing together.

 TGF Santa with Christmas Tree